Ceazor/SheepCoin/README.md

 * `getWolf()`
 mints you a new WOLF NFT
-increases the cost of the next WOLF by 10 starts your hungry, starved timers
+increases the cost of the next WOLF by ONE starts your hungry, starved timers
 * `eatSheep()`
 allows you to burn sheep tokens in any address except the sheepDOG and the LP